Here are some holiday travel tips to help make your seasonal flying experience much smoother!

 4. Best ways to avoid a cancellation:

 Keep involved with the airlines with apps that update you on flight status or call the airlines occasionally to check on any changes.
 With the new passenger bill of rights, airlines cannot keep passengers on jets for more than 3 hours or they get fined thousands of dollars per passenger.
 Unfortunately, most of the time these situations are due to air traffic control delays caused by weather.
 Metering the amount of jets inbound and outbound at a given time gets restricted.
 Airlines must be proactive now in anticipating these events so they must cancel flights occasionally to avoid these type of repercussions.
-Think about pre-booking at a hotel near the airport to get some sleep and rejuvenate, then try again.
+Think about pre-booking at a hotel near the airport to get some sleep and rejuvenate, then try again once you are rested.

 5. Best ways to keep the festive spirit:

 Remember that everyone is in this together!
 Be open and get to know other people at the airport, especially those who are on your same flight.
 Some significant and magical connections can be made!
 Wear comfortable, festive clothing, listen to holiday music on your audio devices, and watch fun shows or movies on your electronics!
+(Don’t forget the chargers!)

 May your holiday travels be jolly and bright.

 Blue Skies!
-Captain Laura
+Sleigh Driver, Captain Laura